 If you want to return to some place in your code later, you can mark any code line with a bookmark.

 There are two types of bookmarks: anonymous bookmarks and bookmarks with mnemonics (lettered and numbered ).
-For more information on how to work with bookmarks, refer to Use bookmarks for navigation.
+For more information on how to work with bookmarks, refer to Bookmarks.

 PhpStorm has many tool windows, and almost every tool window has a toolbar with buttons.
 If you want to know what action a button performs, hover the mouse pointer over it to display a tooltip with the action name.

 File status markers (VSC)